-The boss, and even The_Boss_of_Bosses, is the human being as everyone else.
-What's more, if he is an easy-going person, during lunch (which is, after all, a break from work, distraction from problems) he will be happy to talk about "trash", about matters not related to the company.
+The boss, and even The_Boss_of_Bosses, is a human being like everyone else.
+What's more, if he is an easy-going person, during lunch (which is, after all, a break from work, a distraction from problems) he will be happy to talk about "trash", about matters not related to the company.

 As an intelligent person, he will also quickly notice those who behave naturally and those who choose the topics of conversation.
 Because he'll know that if these natural behaviors don't weaken at lunch, they don't weaken in other work situations either.

-So I encourage all subordinates not to succumb to the "light of the altars" at work and to be yourselves.
+So I encourage all subordinates not to succumb to the "light of the altars" at work and to stay themselves.
 An intelligent boss will notice and appreciate it.
 If he is not intelligent or plays the game, it is not worth adjusting to his rules anyway, because he will use them to his advantage.